-04 | 5 | Suggest how food supplies can be made more sustainable.

-Use Figures 12a and 12b and your own understanding.

-Level Marks Description 3 (Detailed) 5-6 AO2 - Shows thorough geographical understanding of how different actions contribute to sustainability in food supplies.
-AO3 - Demonstrates thorough application of knowledge and understanding to interpret the sustainability in the figures.
-2 (Clear) 3-4 AO2 - Shows reasonable geographical understanding of how different actions contribute to sustainability in food supplies.
+DescriptionAO2 - Shows thorough geographical understanding of how different actions contribute to sustainability in food supplies.AO3 - Demonstrates thorough application of knowledge and understanding to interpret the sustainability in the figures.AO2 - Shows reasonable geographical understanding of how different actions contribute to sustainability in food supplies.AO3 - Demonstrates clear application of knowledge and understanding to interpret the sustainability in food supplies.AO3 - Demonstrates clear application of knowledge and understanding to interpret the sustainability in the figures.AO2 - Shows limited geographical understanding of how different actions contribute to sustainability in food supplies.AO3 - Demonstrates basic application of knowledge and understanding to simply interpret the sustainability in the figures.AO3 - Demonstrates basic application of knowledge and understanding to simply interpret the sustainability in the figures. knowledge and understanding to interpret the sustainability in the figures.
+AO2 - Shows reasonable geographical understanding of how different actions contribute to sustainability in food supplies.
 AO3 - Demonstrates clear application of knowledge and understanding to interpret the sustainability in the figures.
-1 (Basic) 1-2 AO2 - Shows limited geographical understanding of how different actions contribute to sustainability in food supplies.
-AO3 - Demonstrates basic application of knowledge and understanding to simply interpret the sustainability in the figures.
-0 No relevant content.

-- Level 3 responses will cover sustainable farming and food supply practices in detail and link these to the examples provided by the figures through interpretation. - Level 2 responses will cover sustainable farming and food supply practices clearly with at least an implicit link to the nature of the schemes shown in the figures. - Level 1 responses will cover sustainable farming and food supply practices in a basic manner or merely assert the sustainability with little or no reference to the figures.

-- Exact content will vary according to the farming methods chosen but is likely to include: - From the figures: urban farming schemes and sustainable fishing. - Urban farming on rooftops, balconies, allotments and otherwise unused plots makes food locally available and with a lower carbon footprint.
-It can also be fresher and more nutritious and improve food security for poorer residents. - Fish from sustainable sources will help combat over-fishing so that stocks can replenish and therefore be available into the future. - Grass fed beef is much more sustainable than that which is farmed indoors, fed on grain or on cleared forest, due to replenishing the soil with manure and being much less carbon-intensive.
+AO2 - Shows limited geographical understanding of how different actions contribute to sustainability in food supplies.
+AO2 - Shows limited geographical understanding of how different actions contribute to sustainability in food supplies.
+AO3 - Demonstrates basic application of knowledge and understanding to simply interpret the sustainability in food supplies. of how different actions contribute to sustainability in food supplies.
+AO3 - Demonstrates clear application of knowledge and understanding to interpret the sustainability in the figures.
+AO2 - Shows limited geographical understanding of how different actions contribute to sustainability in food supplies.
+AO3 - Demonstrates basic application of knowledge and understanding to simply interpret the sustainability in the figures. and understanding to interpret the sustainability in the figures.
+AO2 - Shows limited geographical understanding of how different actions contribute to sustainability in food supplies.
+AO3 - Demonstrates basic application of knowledge and understanding to simply interpret the sustainability in the figures. how different actions contribute to sustainability in food supplies.
+AO3 - Demonstrates basic application of knowledge and understanding to simply interpret the sustainability in the figures. and understanding to simply interpret the sustainability in the figures.
+No relevant content. es will cover sustainable farming and food supply practices these to the examples provided by the figures through es will cover sustainable farming and food supply practices st an implicit link to the nature of the schemes shown in the es will cover sustainable farming and food supply practices r or merely assert the sustainability with little or no igures. vary according to the farming methods chosen but is likely urban farming schemes and sustainable fishing. rooftops, balconies, allotments and otherwise unused plot y available and with a lower carbon footprint.
+It can also be nutritious and improve food security for poorer residents. able sources will help combat over-fishing so that stocks therefore be available into the future.

-- Seasonal food consumption reduces the need for imports which can have a higher carbon footprint.
-Accept the assertion that imported food has a higher footprint though this is not always the case. - Reduced waste and losses will make food more sustainable by making existing supplies last longer and reducing amounts into landfill which produces methane. - Credit reference to small scale schemes in LIC/NEEs such as rice-fish in Bangladesh and agroforestry in Mali.
+Seasonal food consumption reduces the need for imports which can have a higher carbon footprint.
+Accept the assertion that imported food has a higher footprint though this is not always the case.
+Reduced waste and losses will make food more sustainable by making existing supplies last longer and reducing amounts into landfill which produces methane.
+Credit reference to small scale schemes in LIC/NEEs such as rice-fish in Bangladesh and agroforestry in Mali.
 AO2 = 3 marks AO3 = 3 marks

-Qu Pt Marking Guidance Total marks 05 1 Complete Figure 13 using the following data.
-2 One mark for each correct choropleth completion, including correct use of key.
+Qu Pt Marking Guidance Total marks

+05 1 Complete Figure 13 using the following data.
+One mark for each correct choropleth completion, including correct use of key.
+2

 AO4 = 2 marks